raviteja8k/pytools/README.md

 3. Navigate to the QR code generator tool, enter a URL in the form, and submit to generate the QR code.

+4. Navigate to the Dictionary Tool, enter a word in the search form, and submit to view the definitions, synonyms, and antonyms.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.